The Future of Jobs in the Age of Artificial Intelligence (AI)

 Finance

-AI can analyze financial data in real-time, identify trends and patterns, and even predict future market conditions.
+AI can analyse financial data in real-time, identify trends and patterns, and even predict future market conditions.
 However, human financial analysts can still provide their expertise by interpreting the data and making informed decisions based on their experience and knowledge.

 In conclusion, AI is not a threat to our jobs, but a tool that can enhance our productivity and creativity.
 While AI can handle mundane and repetitive tasks, human workers can focus on the creative and value-added aspects of their jobs.
 Therefore, it is important for us to embrace AI and leverage its potential to create new opportunities and job growth in various industries.